How to Get Podcast Sponsors: What Brands Look for Today

 If a sponsor asks how you will track results and you have no answer, the deal dies.
 Sponsors need proof their money drove an outcome.

 If your 30-minute show has six different sponsors running ads in every episode, new sponsors see clutter.
-Shorter ad breaks retain audiences better.
-Two-minute breaks hold 99% of listeners versus 85% for six-minute breaks.
+Shorter ad breaks consistently retain more listeners, and every extra minute of advertising increases the chance a listener skips ahead or stops the episode entirely.

 Here is the exact checklist sponsors use when reviewing your podcast.
 Go through each item and fix gaps before pitching.